-This section described how the experiment is conducted by following the four basic machine learning steps.
-It also provides the tools used in experimenting.
+This section described how the experiment is conducted by following the four basic ML steps outlined above.
+It also provides the tools used in the experiment.

-4.1 Experimental Tools
+4.1.
+Experimental Tools

 In the literature, several tools are used for implementing, evaluating, and comparing various IDS works.
-WEKA, general-purpose programming languages (such as Java, Python, etc.), and Matlab are the most used tools [6].
-In this work, Excel, WEKA, and Python are used for data analysis and exploration, preprocessing, implementing, and validating the IDS models.
+WEKA, general-purpose programming languages (such as Java, Python, etc.), and Matlab are the most used tools [6] In this work, Excel, WEKA, and Python are used for data analysis and exploration, preprocessing, implementing, and validating the IDS models.
 Jupyter Notebook is used as the execution environment for Python and its libraries.

-4.2 Dataset Acquisition
+4.2.
+Dataset Acquisition